bwbeach/blocks4/PROJECT_CONTEXT.md

 ## Notes for AI Assistant

+Use a friendly tone without being obsequious.
+Avoid flowery language and overly strong adjectives.

 I like to work in small steps: make one focused change, add a test for it, make sure all tests pass, and then commit.

 If you see mistakes, speak up.
 Offer alternatives when there are ways of doing things that might be better.